ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 including frames with falsified source MAC addresses.
 This could allow impersonation of other hosts, poisoning of ARP and CAM tables, and cause a denial of service to other hosts on the network.
 These are the same attacks available to an arbitrary client with physical access to the network.
+Ethernet proxying endpoints could be configured to limit forwarding to pre-configured MAC addresses, though such filtering is outside the scope of this protocol.
+Dynamic signalling or negotiation of MAC address filtering is left to future extensions.

 # IANA Considerations